Focus on the Key Drivers of Student Success and

 TTFM reporting is available within two days of closing your survey.
 Our easy-to-use reporting distills results into a handful of critical metrics to focus your planning decisions around.

 Simple 1 Click Reports

 An executive summary overview of what is going on in your school.
 A quick glance at each measure makes it easy to spot patterns or anomalies.

 Powerful Interactive Charts

 These dynamic charts enable you to explore your data in depth.
-Drill down by grade, sex, Native American status, Immigrant status, disability or any other demographic you add to your survey.
+Drill down by year level, sex, Aboriginal or Torres Strait Islander status, Immigrant status, disability or any other demographic you add to your survey.

 Open-Ended Question Reports

 A forum for students to express open and honest opinions about their school experience anonymously.
 A word cloud allows you to discover common themes and sentiments.